 As the saying goes, “Teamwork makes the dream work.”
 That’s true for year-end generosity, too.
 You need to divide and conquer.
 Don’t try to do this all yourself.
 There are too many other distractions that will leave you feeling overwhelmed and likely result in another year of missed opportunities.

 Recruiting this small but mighty team should not be too difficult.
 After all, you are only asking for a few weeks of time and commitment.
-Consider people who are good writers who can craft a year-end giving letter that speaks to all you have accomplished in 2021.
+Consider people who are good writers who can craft a year-end giving letter that speaks to all you have accomplished in the past year.
 They may also write a series of emails to your members at year-end.
 Have someone take on the role of creating social media content to remind people to consider your church or nonprofit in their year-end giving.
 Be sure you have someone who is current on the more complex gifts such as 401K and IRA distributions and stock gifts.

 Step Two: Create a Year-End Communications Plan